qppd/Arduino-CNC-Jog-Trainer/README.md

 ## 👨‍💻 About Us

 This project is maintained by **Quezon Province Programmers & Developers** — a community of makers, engineers, and developers from Quezon Province, Philippines.
 We build open-source tools and solutions for automation, education, and industry.

+---

+**Note:** Pin assignments for motors, switches, and buzzer can be customized in `JogTrainer.ino` to match your hardware setup.

 ## 📞 Contact